dpi-tta-lessons/vs-code-basics/content.md

 ## Goal

-By the end of this lesson, you’ll be able to install VS Code, open a project folder, write and save a file, and run it in the terminal.
+By the end of this lesson, you’ll learn the essential features of VS Code, explore powerful tips and keyboard shortcuts to boost efficiency, and pick up handy tricks to streamline your setup.
+By the end, you’ll be equipped with practical skills to code faster and more effectively in any project.

+## 1(a).
+Use a Codespace

+- Use the [Static HTML Template](https://github.com/new?template_name=static-html-template&template_owner=dpi-tta-projects) to create a new repository using a codespace.

-## 1. Install VS Code
+## 1(b).
+Install VS Code

-- Go to the official download page: https://code.visualstudio.com
+- Go to the official download page: [https://code.visualstudio.com](https://code.visualstudio.com)
 - Download the installer for your OS (Windows, macOS, or Linux).
 - Open the installer and follow the default prompts.
 - Launch VS Code

 <aside class="tip">
-  On Windows, choose “Add to PATH” during setup.
+  On Windows, choose "Add to PATH" during setup.
 It makes launching VS Code from the terminal easier.
 </aside>

-## 2. Open a Folder (Your Project Workspace)
+### Open a Folder (Your Project Workspace)

 Let’s make a place for your code.
 Open your terminal and run: